Keidel187/neuron-chat/README.md

 ## ✨ Features

-- 🤖 **Local AI Processing** - Powered by Hugging Face Transformers with distilgpt2 model for text generation
+- 🤖 **Local AI Processing** - Powered by Hugging Face Transformers with distilgpt2 model for text generation (coming soon more models and better integration)
 - 🔒 **Privacy First** - All conversations stay on your device
 - 💬 **Intuitive Chat Interface** - Clean, modern desktop GUI built with CustomTkinter
 - ⚡ **Fast & Responsive** - Lightweight Python application with efficient database storage